vcashk/ULTMobilePlatform/README.md

 [ ] State Management: Has to be started.
 Will be implemented using BLoC.<br>
 [ ] Graph QL: Has to be started.
 A rough implementation of JSON has been carried out.<br>
 [ ] Documentation: In progress
+[ ] Splash Screen: Has to be started
+[ ] App Icon: Has to be started